 Yes, the Navy is committed to facilitating public input to ensure a complete environmental analysis and informed decision making.
 In fact, the purpose of public involvement is not only to provide information to the public about the proposed action, but also to solicit comments on the scope, content, viable alternatives, and resources to analyze in the draft EIS/OEIS.

 The Navy announced its Notice of Intent to Prepare an EIS/OEIS on May 31, 2019.
 A scoping period was held from May 31, 2019, through July 15, 2019.
+The Navy reopened the scoping period from Aug.
+12, 2020, through Sept.
+11, 2020, to add Mobile, Alabama as a potential location for commercial dismantlement.
 The scoping period is an early and open public process for identifying, defining, and prioritizing issues to be evaluated in the EIS/OEIS.
 During this phase, the public was encouraged to provide comments on the scope of the EIS/OEIS, viable alternatives, and specific environmental topics for consideration in the analysis.
-The Navy is considering all public comments received during the scoping period and developing the Draft EIS/OEIS.
+The Navy is considering all public comments received during the scoping periods and developing the Draft EIS/OEIS.

 Once completed, the Draft EIS/OEIS will be filed with the U.S. Environmental Protection Agency and made available to the public for a review and comment period.
 After the close of public review and comment period, the Navy will consider all comments received and develop the Final EIS/OEIS.
 All public comments received on the Draft EIS/OEIS will be considered and responded to in the Final EIS/OEIS.